freewarefocus/py400kb/README.md

 2. **Added command-line model selection** - `--pi400`, `--pi500`, `--pi500plus`
 3. **Added parameter overrides** - All VID/PID/device paths can be overridden at run time
 4. **Pure Python implementation** - No need for cmake or compilation & no Python libraries need to be added
-5. **Improved error handling** - Better error messages & graceful cleanup
+5. **Improved error handling** - Better error messages & graceful cleanuptyped
 6. **More feedback** - Added additonal status messages and a --help command line option
 7. **Added Macro Record/Playback** - Now supports recording and playing back keyboard and mouse sessions